DSCI-310-2023/dsci-310-group-17/README.md

 Hyperthyroidism is an issue that occurs when the thyroid gland makes more thyroid hormones than the body needs (De Leo et al., 2016).
 The body manages its energy by using thyroid hormones.
 By having an excessive amount, bodily functions may increase in speed resulting in weight loss, rapid heartbeat, fatigue, shaky hands, sweating, and more (U.S. Department of Health and Human Services, n.d.).
 The goal of our project is to create a tool to help predict the presence of hyperthyroidism using varying attributes such as age, sex, prior treatment for thyroid disease, and amount of thyroid hormones in the body.

 ## Report
-The JupyterLab analysis for Milestone 1 can be found [here](https://github.com/erliuu/dsci-310-group-17/blob/main/analysis.ipynb)
+The JupyterLab analysis for Milestone 1 can be found [here](https://github.com/erliuu/dsci-310-group-17/blob/main/analysis.ipynb) <br />
 The JupyerBook analysis for Milestone 3 can be found by running `make all` and is located at `dsci-310-group-17/jbook/_build/html/index.html`

 ## Usage - Running with Docker